 325 per layer chick, 16,250 for 50 and 32,500 for 100.

-Summary on cost of rearing 100 broilers in Nigeria
+Summary of the cost of rearing 100 broilers in Nigeria

-So in all i will love to summarize this particular analysis above.
+So in all, I will love to summarise this particular analysis above.

 You know it is very painful going into a business where you are not very sure if you can run it or no.

-The reason is that you might budget for 100 layers and due to financial difficulties you will end up loosing all of your investment because you are unable to complete their vaccination or minimized their normal feeding schedules.
+The reason is that you might budget for 100 layers, and due to financial difficulties, you will end up losing all of your investment because you are unable to complete their vaccination or minimized their normal feeding schedules.

 Feed consumption of layers per day? cost of rearing 100 layers in Nigeria

-100 layers require 12.5kg of feed per day meaning they will eat up a half bag of 25kg of mash and grower feed.
+One hundred layers require 12.5kg of feed per day, meaning they will eat up a half bag of 25kg of mash and grower feed.
 At a young age, they don’t really consume much feed, unlike broiler chicks.